 Keep an eye out for the ingredients you see on sale and stock up to prepare a Mexican dinner on the cheap.
 As the budget allows, buy more than you’ll need.
 Mexican food belongs in your weekly meal-planning rotation!

 Without Mexican grandmothers to show us the ropes, Bryan and I have taught ourselves some things along the way, too, like how to make tamales or homemade tortillas or enchilada sauce.

 One of my favorite resources for Mexican dinner ideas has been this book: the Sunset Mexican Cookbook.
 It is long since out of print, but you can find used copies for cheap.
 Snag one because this is the portal to some good cheap eats!

-Aside from trial and error and cooking through a vintage cookbook, we’ve also been known to peek into taqueria kitchens and ask endless questions of Mexican restaurant owners in our quest to make Mexican food at home.
+Aside from trial and error and cooking through a vintage cookbook, we’ve also been known to peek into taqueria kitchens and ask endless questions of Mexican restaurant owners and friends in our quest to make great Mexican food at home.